carlos-nexans/curebase-challenge/README.md

 - Future-Proofing: Styled Components are likely to adopt server components support in the future, aligning with the React team's direction.

-- Developer Experience: Styled Components offer a clean, intuitive syntax for creating scoped, dynamic styles.

-By making this choice, the codebase remains consistent.

 ### Key Implementation Details

-Frontend:
+**Frontend:**

 - Framework: Next.js for responsive and performant frontend development.

 - Styling: Styled Components for modular and dynamic styling.

-- Validation: Client-side form validations to ensure data integrity before API calls.
+- Validation: Client-side form validations with Zod and React Hook Form.
+This ensures data integrity before API calls using safe declarative approach.

 - Modular: Components are modular and reusable, ensuring a clean and maintainable codebase.

-Backend:
+**Backend:**

 - Framework: NestJS for building a scalable backend.